rupeshtiwari/rupeshtiwari.github.io/_posts/2022-06-18-guideline-to-become-senior-developer.md

 In this article, I will list out all the best practices that a developer should follow to become a responsible senior developer.

+## What do I mean by Responsible developer?

+A responsible developer has following attributes:

+- While working if you learned something, you document them and share with your collogues in code walkthrough ceremony.
+- While you are working on project and you find some code refectory that you could do to improve code base quality.
+You will do that and inform your senior about that.
+- Whenever, your senior explains you something important related to project or any best-practice.
+You should note that and next time when you participate in meeting make sure you recollect the previous learning and apply it in future discussions.
+Example: In your angular project, If you have been told that you should never mutate `model` state in `component` class.
+You must ask question why?
+Next you should note this point and remember.
+Next time during modeling session, if someone propose solution where they are trying to mutate model in component you should bring this point and correct them.

 ## What is a modeling session for developers?

-In the modeling session developers discuss the business user acceptance requirements.
-They come up with an optimal approach to solve the business problems by following the clean code principle and other policies and patterns that your company is already following.
-Next they divide the solutions into small tasks, distribute among them and go to their respective work stations and write the code, write the specs/unit-test and deploy to QA.
+After sprint grooming and planning is done.
+Developers collaborate together and discuss high level solution/approach to the given user story.
+This session is called `modeling session`.
+In the modeling session developers discuss the given Business User Acceptance Requirements.
+They come up with an optimal approach to solve the problems by following the `clean code principle`, `best practices`, `their industry practices and patterns`, design philosophy like `DDD (Domain Driven Design), SOA (Service Oriented Architecture)` etc. Next they divide the solutions into small tasks, distribute among them and go to their respective work stations and write the `code`, write the `specs/unit-test` and `deploy` to QA.

 ## What do Architects expect from Senior Developers?